I’m still open!

 There are a number of ways you can benefit from your placenta which I can help you with.
 I have seen them all work amazingly well with new mothers.

 Most commonly women want their placenta encapsulated after birth.
 You can choose to either have a steamed preparation or a Raw Dried Preparation.
 You can enjoy a smoothie too.
-This is so beneficial because of the stem cells and other nutrients it contains that get to work on helping you to recover quickly from the birth of your baby.
+This is so beneficial because of the stem cells and other fresh nutrients, especially the B group vitamins and hormones within your placenta that get to work on helping you to recover quickly from the birth of your baby.
+This has to be made and drunk within 24 hour of its birth, so it is a great way to quickly benefit whilst the rest of your placenta is being dehydrated.

 You may choose to have a tincture, which should last till your menopause, so when your periods return or you have hormonal upheavals or a difficult menopause, your tincture will help you through these times.